Student Guide For Disputed Final Grade

 - The faculty member will write a one to three page formal word processed statement of response and submit it to the Grade Ombudsman within five days of receiving the student's statement.

-- The Grade Appeal Board is composed of seven members: four faculty members, (three appointed by the Faculty Executive Committee and one appointed by the chair from the Division which offers the course in which the grade is being appealed); the appropriate academic dean; one Student & Educational Services representative appointed by the Vice President of Student & Educational Services; and one student from the Student/Senate Liaison Committee, appointed by the Senate President.
+- The Grade Appeal Board is composed of seven members: four faculty members, (three appointed by the Faculty Executive Committee and one appointed by the Associate Dean from the Division which offers the course in which the grade is being appealed); the appropriate academic dean; one Student & Educational Services representative appointed by the Vice President of Student & Educational Services; and one student from the Student/Senate Liaison Committee, appointed by the Senate President.

 - The Grade Appeal Board will meet within 10 days of receiving the appeal at a time when both parties are available to respond to the Board’s questions.
 Under special circumstances, alternates may be appointed to the Grade Appeal Board by the person originally responsible for the appointment of that position.